Bob Marley: Automobiles

-Illness
+Illness and death

 In July 1977, Marley was diagnosed with a type of skin cancer under the nail of his right big toe.
 Contrary to urban legend, this lesion was not primarily caused by an injury during a football match that year but was instead a symptom of already-existing cancer.
 Marley had to see two doctors before a biopsy was done, which confirmed acral lentiginous melanoma.
 Unlike other melanomas, which usually appear on skin exposed to the sun, acral lentiginous melanoma occurs in places that are easy to miss, such as the soles of the feet, or under toenails.
 Although it is the most common melanoma in people with dark skin, it is not widely recognised and was not mentioned in the most popular medical textbook of the time.
 Marley rejected his doctors' advice to have his toe amputated, which would have hindered his performing career, citing religious beliefs.
 Instead, the nail and nail bed were removed, and a skin graft was taken from his thigh to cover the area.
 Despite his illness, Marley continued touring and was in the process of scheduling a 1980 world tour.

 The album Uprising was released in May 1980.
 The band completed the European leg of the Uprising Tour, playing its biggest concert to 100,000 people at San Siro stadium in Milan, Italy.
 Marley's final outdoor concert was played on 6 July 1980 at Dalymount Park in Dublin, Ireland.
 The tour continued in the United States, where Marley performed two shows at Madison Square Garden in New York City.
 On 21 September 1980, Marley collapsed while jogging in Central Park and was taken to the hospital, where it was found that his cancer had spread to his brain, lungs, and liver.
 Marley's last concert took place two days later at the Stanley Theater (now The Benedum Center For The Performing Arts) in Pittsburgh, Pennsylvania.
 The only known photographs from the show were included in Kevin Macdonald's 2012 documentary film Marley.
 Shortly after, Marley's health deteriorated as his cancer had spread throughout his body.
 The rest of the tour was cancelled, and Marley sought treatment at the Josef Issels' clinic in Rottach-Egern, Bavaria, Germany, where he underwent an alternative cancer treatment called Issels treatment, partly based on avoidance of certain foods, fluids, and other substances.